Defining Oppositional and DefianceVISIT OUR SHOP

 Most children, adolescents and young adults have at least once argued with authority figures, refused to comply with a rule or request, or annoyed someone on purpose and blamed the other person for their behaviour.
 However, for these individuals it is not their normal pattern of behaviour.
 These behaviours may be in response to overwhelming stresses in their lives or a developmental phase they are going through.
 Hence, this negative behaviour pattern is generally short-lived and tends to disappear as the individual adjusts to the new circumstance or matures.
-However, for individuals with Oppositional Defiant Disorder (ODD) this is not the case.
+However, for some individuals with persistent oppositional and defiant behaviours or with a diagnosis Oppositional Defiant Disorder (ODD) this is not the case.

 The Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5) [American Psychiatric Publishing (APA), 2013], is a handbook that is used by professionals around the world to diagnose mental disorders.
-The DSM–5 describes ODD as a pattern of angry/irritable mood, argumentative/de?ant behaviours, or vindictiveness toward sauthority ?gures.
+The DSM–5 describes ODD as a pattern of angry/irritable mood, argumentative/defiant behaviours, or vindictiveness towards authority figures.
 The first symptoms of ODD usually appear during the preschool years and rarely later than early adolescence.

-The exact cause of ODD is currently unknown, rather the interaction between the risk factors may contribute to its development.
+The exact cause is currently unknown, rather the interaction between the risk factors may contribute to its development.
 They include:

 Genetic factors –A predisposition to ODD is inherited in families with a history of Attention Deficit Hyperactivity Disorder (ADHD), substance use disorders, or mood disorders such as depression or bipolar disorder.